 Face-to-Face Instructional Courses – Schedules To Be Determined

-In addition to the CITI online RCR course, trainees will have an opportunity to participate in a series of face-to-face programs/courses hosted by UT.
+In addition to the CITI online RCR course, trainees will have an opportunity to participate in face-to-face programs/courses hosted by the Office of Research and Engagement.
 These programs are designed to allow trainees to discuss and expand upon the information gained through online training with their peers.
-The courses are facilitated by a subject matter expert and are conducted using case studies as well as interactive discussion between the trainees and facilitator.
+The programs are facilitated by a subject matter expert and are conducted using case studies as well as interactive discussion between the trainees and facilitator.

-These courses are offered throughout the year.
-Full description of these training courses and registration information is available on the Training & Workshops page.
-These sessions are scheduled with ample time allowed for Q&A that encourages participation between the attendees and the trainer.
-These courses are taught by UT experts in the respective areas.
+These training courses are offered by the Office of Research and Engagement on a rolling basis.
+These sessions are scheduled with ample time allowed for Q&A that encourages participation between the attendees and the trainer, and are taught by UT experts in their respective areas.

 Occurrence of RCR Training

 UT encourages Principal Investigators to promote that graduate students, undergraduate students, and postdoctoral researchers obtain the online RCR training soon after being hired on the sponsored project.
 Continual RCR training occurs through course instruction and faculty/student discussions.

 The ORE is the Authorized Organizational Representative (AOR) for certifying that the Institutional RCR Training Plan is in place at the time of proposal submission.

 The ORE will be responsible for monitoring compliance of required RCR training, as follows: